norsimon/table/README.md

+_2021-04-23: This repo is archived.

+All material and activity moved to https://github.com/NEUBIAS/neubias_reproducible_software/ _

 This repo contains, in its wiki, tables of bioimage-analysis software.
 The tables indicate the degree of reproducibility supported by the software.